jeroenterheerdt/HAsmartirrigation/README.md

 - Module: Choose the calculation module (see below) shall be used for that zone to calculate irrigation duration.
 - Sensor group: Which sensor group (see below) shall be used for that zone.
 - Bucket: Either calculated or manually set.
 Bucket >=0 no irrigation is necesarry, bucket <0 irrigation is necesarry.
+- Maximum bucket: You can manually set a maximum bucket size.
+The maximum recommended bucket size is based on the type of soil. clay soil: 30 mm (1.18"), sandy soil: 12 mm (0.47").
+This recommendation is based on the soil water holding capacity.
+See [this discussion for more details](https://github.com/jeroenterheerdt/HAsmartirrigation/discussions/448).
 - Lead Time: In seconds.
 Time needed to warm up your irrigation system, e.g. time to establish a connection or start a pump etc.
 - Maximum duration: The maximum duration of the irrigation, to avoid flooding.
 - Multiplier: Multiplies the duration of the irrigation or divides if you do 0.5 for example.
+It is recommended to set the multipler depending on your grass type.
+Cool-reason grasses (such as fescue, bluegrass) should be set to 0.8, while warm-season grasses (such as bermuda, zoysia) should be set to 0.7.
+See [this discussion for more details](https://github.com/jeroenterheerdt/HAsmartirrigation/discussions/448).
 - Duration: Either calculated or manually set.

 Below each zone there are some buttons to update with weather data, calculate irrigation duration or to delete that zone.
 Note that if you calculate irrigation duration using the buttons per zone, the weather data for that zone is deleted.
 After a calculation there is also a button to get some information how duration was calculated.